alan-turing-institute/census2021-backbrief/deliverables/report.md

 The challenge of record matching
 ------

 Difficulties in matching the CCS records with census records from the same person or household occur when there is missing/incomplete information in one of the records, or differences due to spelling mistakes, scanning errors and other mistakes.
 As such, this problem can be considered a "record linkage" problem.
-See the *The Record Linkage Problem* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.
+See *The Record Linkage Problem* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.

 Record matching between the CCS and census is subject to strict precision and recall criteria; precision of at least $99.9\,\%$ and recall of at least $99.75\,\%$.